zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 The [simulation functionality](../advanced-topics/compilation.md#fhe-simulation) of Concrete ML provides a way to evaluate, using clear data, the results that ML models produce on encrypted data.
 The simulation includes any probabilistic behavior FHE may induce.
 The simulation is implemented with [Concrete's simulation](https://docs.zama.ai/concrete/tutorials/simulation).

 The simulation mode can be useful when developing and iterating on an ML model implementation.
-As FHE non-linear models work with integers up to 16 bits, with a trade-off between number of bits and FHE execution speed, the simulation can help to find the optimal model design.
+As FHE non-linear models work with integers up to 16 bits, with a trade-off between the number of bits and the FHE execution speed, the simulation can help to find the optimal model design.

 Simulation is much faster than FHE execution.
 This allows for faster debugging and model optimization.
 For example, this was used for the red/blue contours in the [Classifier Comparison notebook](../built-in-models/ml_examples.md), as computing in FHE for the whole grid and all the classifiers would take significant time.